February 10 @ 5:30 pm – 7:00 pm

 Participants are strongly encouraged to attend all three in-person sessions for this series which will be held as follows:

-Session 3: Putting It into Practice on December 3.
-Details are available on this page.
+Session 3: Putting It into Practice on February 3.
+Details available on this page.

 Session 3: Putting It into Practice